Ceasar/Encyclopedia/src/adler_1966.rst

     1. First, as a whole, having unity and a structure of parts
     2. Second, in terms of its elements, its units of language and thought

+..
+162

+.. _unity:

+Unity
+    The unity of a book is what it is about, its purpose, theme, or main point.

 #########
 Footnotes